scionproto/scion/doc/protocols/authenticator-option.rst

   Unsigned 8-bit integer denoting the length in bytes of the full option data (12 + length of Authenticator).
   The length depends on algorithm used.
-Timestamp (Sequence Number):
+Timestamp / Sequence Number:
   Unsigned 48-bit integer value.
-  The Timestamp/Sequence Number field contains a value for each packet that can be used for replay detection by the receiver.
+  The Timestamp / Sequence Number field contains a value for each packet that can be used for replay detection by the receiver.
-  The detailed interpretation of the Timestamp/Sequence Number field depends on the SPI.
+  The detailed interpretation of the Timestamp / Sequence Number field depends on the SPI.

-  When used with a DRKey :ref:`SPI <spao-spi>`, the field represent a relative Timestamp (*Ts*), counting the nanoseconds since the starting time of the associated DRKey :ref:`Epoch<drkey-epoch>`.
+  When used with a DRKey :ref:`SPI <spao-spi>`, the field represents a relative Timestamp (*Ts*), counting the nanoseconds since the starting time of the associated DRKey :ref:`Epoch<drkey-epoch>`.
   (See Appendix for a more detailed explanation about the field interpretation).
-  The timestamp MAY be used to compute the absolute time (*at*) value, which corresponds to the time when the packet was sent.
+  The timestamp MAY be used to compute the absolute time (*AbsTime*) value, which corresponds to the time when the packet was sent.
-  The section:ref:`Abosulte time derivation<spao-timestamp>` describes the derivation of *at* and the associated DRKey.
+  The section:ref:`Absulte time derivation<spao-timestamp>` describes the derivation of *AbsTime* and the associated DRKey.

-  The receiver SHOULD drop packets with *at* outside of a locally chosen range around the current time.
+  The receiver SHOULD drop packets with *AbsTime* outside of a locally chosen range around the current time.

-  The sender SHOULD ensure the uniqueness of the absolute time (*at*) per packet.
+  The sender SHOULD ensure the uniqueness of the absolute time (*AbsTime*) per packet.
-  The receiver will use the *at* for replay detection and, thus, it SHOULD drop packets with a duplicate:
+  The receiver will use the *AbsTime* for replay detection and, thus, it SHOULD drop packets with a duplicate:

   .. math::
-    (\mathrm{Source\ Address, *at*})
+    (\mathrm{SRC\ ISD, SRC\ AS, SrcHostAddr, *AbsTime*})

   When used with a non-DRKey :ref:`SPI <spao-spi>`, this field is used as a wrapping counter and replay detection is based on sliding window of expected counter values.